buildkite-plugins/buildkite-plugin-tester/README.md

 ## Usage

-For example, say your plugin had a command hook that called `git log`.
+For example, say your plugin called `foo` took a `commit` option and called `git log` via a command hook.
 To test this, you'd create the following test in `tests/command.bats`:

 ```bash
 #!/usr/bin/env bats